1. Output information

 Concepts and definitions

-6. Methods used to produce the subnational trade data
+Nôl i'r tabl cynnwys6.
+Methods used to produce the subnational trade data

 Data sources

-International trade In Services (ITIS)
+International Trade In Services (ITIS)

 The major survey source for many of the services categories is the International Trade in Services (ITIS) Survey.
 The ITIS Survey of businesses covers total exports and imports of services broken down by 52 products and the country of destination and origin.

-The sample size is 22,500 businesses annually.
+The sample size is approximately 27,200 businesses annually.
 The sampling methodology comprises a large component from businesses sampled from the Inter-Departmental Business Register (IDBR).
 These businesses belong to industries with a higher likelihood of trading overseas and include activities such as computer services, the performing arts, wholesaling and sport.
 This is supplemented with information from the Annual Business Survey (ABS).

 International Passenger Survey

+The IPS was suspended from 16 March 2020 to 18 January 2021 because of the coronavirus (COVID-19) pandemic.
 We have worked with the Office for National Statistics (ONS) Data Science Campus to create new estimates using alternative data sources for the 2020 reference year.
-The data sources that have been used include the Civil Aviation Authority, Eurotunnel, the Consumer Prices Index including owner occupiers' housing costs (CPIH), airline stock figures, and aggregated and anonymised foreign-issued card spend processed through Barclays point-of-sale (POS) and "card-not present" channels.
+The data sources that have been used include the:

 UK trade in services: service type by partner country, non-seasonally adjusted